Edgar Brandt: 1925 Exposition

-Public Works
+Public works

 From Brandt's humble beginnings as a jewelry designer, his success in his large-scale pieces quickly led from private projects to public commissions.
 With World War I ending right around the height of Brandt's career, he was commissioned to design several war monuments that were placed throughout France.

 In 1921, Brandt was commissioned to design the metalwork for the flaming circle and the surrounding bronze that would be at the head of the tomb of the unknown soldier located under the Arc de Triomphe in France.
 The monument can be described as “reflective and dignified”.
 At the head of the coffin, a square bronze plaque raises up a bronze circle that is covered in laurel leaves and berries.
 Located on top of the circle are twenty-four swords that radiate around the perimeter.
 The eternal flame which emanates from a sawed-off cannon head is located at the center of this circle.
 Running around this cannon head is a scalloped band of bronze that is a signature of Brandt.

 Again, in 1921, Brandt was chosen to design the entry doors at the Bayonet Trench Monument on the Plateau of Thiaumont in Verdun.
 This monument is dedicated to the 300,000 soldiers who lost their lives after German bombardment caused the trench to cave in and bury the men alive.
 At the end of the battle, it was reported that the only thing that was visible were the bayonets sticking up out of the ground.
 As a way to remember the battle, Brandt designed doors that feature a laurel tree with “a long medieval two-edged broad-sword pointing down-ward” in front of the tree.
 Located on the top and bottom of the door, one will see a border of deeply hammered bayonets.

 Seven years later, Brandt contributed to the dedication of another war memorial.
 This monument was to dedicate the cease-fire treaty signed by the Germans.
 At the center of the stone monument, Brandt designed a wrought-iron grille with a sword that appears to be piercing the body of a bronze eagle, the symbol of the German nation, that has fallen and been conquered.
 As a result of a misprinted newspaper article about the war memorial, Brandt decided to cover the cost of the metalwork for the memorial as a way of giving back to his country.

 Probably one of Brandt's most important commissions to this date is his design of the Escalier Mollien staircase in the Louvre which was unveiled in 1914.
-Resembling that of a modern version of an eighteenth-century staircase, the banister and railing are composed of S and C shaped scrolls with gilded acanthus surrounding the rosettes.
-It has been said that “Brandt was justifiably proud of this state commission, and he used an illustration of the Escalier Mollien on his early 1920s adverting brochure” (Kahr, 41).
+Resembling that of a modern version of an eighteenth-century staircase, the banister and railing are composed of S- and C-shaped scrolls with gilded acanthus surrounding the rosettes.
+It has been said that “Brandt was justifiably proud of this state commission, and he used an illustration of the Escalier Mollien on his early 1920s adverting brochure”.